Tatum scores 34, Celtics stave off elimination by topping Heat 116-99 in Game 4 - KTVZ

 And the Celtics responded — most emphatically.

-The 18-0 run took Boston from down nine to up nine, a huge turnaround that took 3 minutes, 3 seconds.
+An 18-0 run took Boston from down nine to up nine, a huge turnaround that took only three minutes.
 The Celtics were 6 of 7 from the floor during the run, 4 of 4 from 3-point range, Tatum had nine of the 18 points and just like that the defending East champions — who won three playoff games on Miami’s home floor in last year’s playoffs — were rolling again.

-“We always say the last one to get is the hardest one to get,” Adebayo said.
-“I knew they would be desperate.”

 Miami got within four late in the third, only to see another lightning-fast spurt by the Celtics — this time, seven unanswered points in 40 seconds.
 Boston’s edge was 88-79 going into the fourth, after winning the third quarter 38-23, with 21 of those points coming on 3-pointers.